Medically reviewed by Drugs.com. Last updated on June 2, 2020.

 Lifestyle changes can reduce your risk of complications related to hypertrophic cardiomyopathy.
 Your doctor may recommend lifestyle changes, including:

-- Getting physical activity.
-Competitive sports are generally not recommended for people with hypertrophic cardiomyopathy.
-Many people with hypertrophic cardiomyopathy may be able to participate in low- to moderate-intensity exercise as part of a healthy lifestyle.
-Ask your doctor for guidance.
+- Using caution when playing sports.
+Competitive sports are generally not recommended for people with hypertrophic cardiomyopathy, with the possible exception of some low-intensity sports.
+You may be able to participate in low- to moderate-intensity exercise as part of a healthy lifestyle.
+Discuss specific recommendations with your doctor.

 - Eating a healthy diet.
 A healthy diet is an important part of maintaining your heart health.